Religion in Northern Ireland: Comparison with the Republic of Ireland

 In their respective 2011 censuses Northern Ireland had a lower proportion of people stating that they were Christian (82.3%) than the Republic of Ireland (90.4%) and had a higher proportion of people stating that they had no religion or not indicating a religious belief (16.9%) than the Republic of Ireland (7.6%).
 While in the 2011 census 84.2% of people in the Republic of Ireland identified themselves as Catholic in the 2011 census in Northern Ireland only 40.8% identified themselves as Catholic.

 Minor religions

 Islam

-While there were a small number of Muslims already living in what became Northern Ireland in 1921, the bulk of Muslims in Northern Ireland today come from families who have immigrated since the late 20th century.
+The bulk of Muslims in Northern Ireland today come from families who have immigrated since the late 20th century.
 At the time of the 2011 Census there were 3,832 living in Northern Ireland, although by the 2021 census, the Muslim population stood at 10,870 (or 0.57% of the population).
 The Belfast Islamic Centre states that roughly half of the Muslim population lives in Belfast alone.
 The Muslims in Northern Ireland come from over 40 countries of origin, from Western Europe all the way through to the Far East.
 This situation is reflected in comparably complex institutional arrangements.